 It can be difficult to identify trends for air quality measurements because of the many factors that effect them, including meteorological conditions and catastrophic events.
 As an example, the 2008 wildfires resulted in an unusual number of summer day where the PM2.5 and ozone thresholds were exceeded.
 The trend has been improving, especially with ozone.

-The City is aggressively addressing air quality issues, including adopting a new woodburning ordinance and collaborating with the Air District.
+The City is aggressively addressing air quality issues, including adopting a new woodburning ordinance and collaborating with the Air District on its CEOA Handbook Update.
 These efforts are beneficial, but significant work remains.